JamyJones/jjdgdjf/msg.md

-In javascript how can i run some on finishing loading an image
+Un javascript how can i check if some element is visibel